Spy Kids: All the Time in the World: Plot

-The twins go after the Time Keeper, where their search leads them to a clock shop, which is Tick Tock's headquarters.
-The twins view a video of the Wells Experiment, which reveals the nature of the Chronos Sapphire in Rebecca's necklace, as it saves a boy frozen in time by the experiment.
-The twins are captured by Tick Tock but are rescued by Marissa and Carmen, though Tick Tock manages to steal the Sapphire.
+The twins go after the Time Keeper, where their search leads them to a clock shop, which happens to be Tick Tock's secret lair.
+The twins view a video of the Wells Experiment, which reveals the nature of the Chronos in Rebecca's necklace, as it saved a boy who was frozen in time by the experiment.
+The twins are captured by Tick Tock but are rescued by Marissa and Carmen, though Tick Tock manages to steal the Chronos.
 Wilbur begins an investigation to capture his first spy and unknowingly captures footage of his family fighting off the Time Keeper's henchmen.

-Shocked to learn that Marissa is a spy, he gets fired when he destroys the footage that he and his cameraman filmed of the battle and becomes estranged from Marissa and the children.
+Shocked to learn that his wife is a spy, he gets fired when he destroys the footage that he and his cameraman filmed of the battle and becomes estranged from Marissa and the children.

 As time continues to speed up, OSS agents are debriefed on the Wells Experiment.
 The OSS shut down the experiment and place the device under lockdown.
 Among the agents assigned to the case is Carmen's estranged brother, Juni Cortez.
 The twins confront Danger over the fact that his watch is similar to the one worn by the Time Keeper, and his name is an anagram of "Armageddon".
 He reveals that he is the Time Keeper and imprisons them in their room.
-When a group of OSS agents led by Marissa, Carmen, and Juni return to the clock shop to confront the Time Keeper, he freezes the agents in time using circuitry in their ID badges and does the same to 18 major cities.
+When a group of OSS agents led by Marissa, Carmen, and Juni return to the clock shop to confront the Time Keeper, he freezes the agents in time using circuitry in their ID badges and does the same to several cities.

 Juni, who wasn't frozen due to Carmen angrily throwing away his ID badge into the trash, manages to free Marissa and Carmen.
 Danger reveals the Armageddon Device was created to travel back in time and that his father was head of the Wells Experiment, and he was the boy frozen in time.
 His father spent the rest of his life trying unsuccessfully to set him free.
-The OSS managed to shut down the experiment with a solution that "literally fell from the sky", the Chronos Sapphire.
+The OSS managed to shut down the experiment with the Chronos.
 Now, Danger plans to use the Armageddon Device to go back in time to spend more time with his father.

-Cecil deduces that Danger has already tried this before multiple times, but he comes back worse each time and reveals that Tick Tock and his minions are all versions of himself.
+Cecil deduces that Danger has already tried this multiple times, but he comes back worse each time and reveals that Tick Tock and his minions are all versions of himself.
 Rebecca tells Danger that he should use what time he has wisely instead of trying to acquire more.

-Danger enters the finally open time vortex and goes to finally meets his father, then he returns as an elderly form of himself and realizes that Cecil was right.
-He shuts down the device, and Tick Tock is apprehended by Wilbur, who is reunited with Marissa and the children, promising he won't wait to have time for them, instead he will make time for them.
-Carmen and Juni announce they will co-lead a revived Spy Kids program, while Rebecca and Cecil become recruiters of new agents, including the kids watching the movie.
+Danger enters the finally open time vortex and goes to finally meet his father, then he returns as an elderly form of himself and realizes that Cecil was right.
+He shuts down the device, and Tick Tock is apprehended by Wilbur, who is reunited with Marissa and the children, promising he won't wait to have time for them, instead, he will make time for them.

+Carmen and Juni announce they will co-lead a revived Spy Kids program, while Rebecca and Cecil become recruiters of new agents, including the audience members watching the movie and various kids around the world.